-About the Designer and the Brand:
+About the Designer + the Brand:

 Q: Can you tell us about how your work is made?